ucs-compute-solutions/VMware9-CustomISO-PowerCLI/Readme.md

-# 🔧 Custom ESXi ISO Creation Guide
+# 🔧 Custom ESXi ISO and Depot Creation Guide

 This PowerShell script is to create a custom ESXi ISO and Depot by injecting async drivers into a standard VMware ESXI image.
 The script supports both Windows and macOS.